JaremGallegos/JaremGallegos/README.md

 </samp>

 <h4>📌 About This Repository</h4>
 This repository serves as a collection of my work, showcasing my contributions and projects in software development, cloud automation, and enterprise applications.
-You’ll find:
+You’ll find:<br>
-✅ Code samples and tools for COBOL, CICS, DB2, and mainframe-related projects.
+✅ Code samples and tools for COBOL, CICS, DB2, and mainframe-related projects.<br>
-✅ Infrastructure as Code (IaC) examples using Terraform for cloud automation.
+✅ Infrastructure as Code (IaC) examples using Terraform for cloud automation.<br>
-✅ Python scripts and automation solutions for Cisco DevNet and network programmability.
+✅ Python scripts and automation solutions for Cisco DevNet and network programmability.<br>
-✅ Business applications and backend services built with .NET and Java.
+✅ Business applications and backend services built with .NET and Java.<br>
 ✅ Security-focused development approaches aligned with DevSecOps best practices.

 <samp>